Tomasbenton/Auction-Display-Project/README.md

 * Replace HOST_NAME value:`"'localhost'"` in `~/posts/client/config/dev.env.js` with your computer's [hostname.local]
 * Replace HOST_NAME value=`localhost` (plain-text) in `~/posts/server/.env` with your computer's [hostname.local]
 * (Recommended) Change/add `username` and `password` in *'User'* collection in database using either Mongo shell or a database client such as [MongoDB Compass](https://www.mongodb.com/products/compass) so that default username and password are not used.

+Once the hostname has been changed properly, other devices on the same local area network will be able to access the web application at the url [http://hostname.local:8080/login](http://hostname.local:8080/login).

 ---
 ## Contributors